mtreinish/stestr/doc/source/MANUAL.rst

 file.
 If you can get a file that contains one test id per line, you can run the named tests like this:

-  $ testr run --load-list FILENAME
+  $ stestr run --load-list FILENAME

 This can also be useful when dealing with sporadically failing tests, or tests that only fail in combination with some other test - you can bisect the tests